 This third bin has the two remaining Sprightly yarn and my Bernat Softee Chunky yarn.
 These are going to end up as a baby blanket, but for now, they’re just hanging out in here.
 This bin holds 9 big skeins right now, but I can easily add a second layer on top.

 This bin is a little bulging on the sides, but I didn’t want to separate them!
-It’s really just because I stuck that half-used blue in there.
-Anyways, this is what I call my “Pokemon Bin”.
-Back in October, my niece and nephews asked me to make them a bunch of Pokemon, so I picked out all the colors and kept them together so I didn’t accidentally use them.
-They are all the Crafter’s Secret from Hobby Lobby, except the white with the gold ribbon.
+These are all the Crafter’s Secret from Hobby Lobby, except the white with the gold ribbon.

 My last bin is where I keep everything I’m currently working on.
 This bin lives under my desk.
 I change the contents of this bin a lot, replacing it with new yarn each time I start a project.
 I also take whatever leftovers I have and wind it up or add it to my leftovers drawer.
 It’s also where I keep my needle/hook case so it’s always on hand.
 This bin is sturdier than my other ones and although it’s smaller, it has great handles which makes it easy to take with me if I want to work somewhere else.

 Last but not least in my yarn storage is my embroidery floss.
-In middle school, my sister made a lot of macrame friendship bracelets using this embroidery floss.
-So we bought a lot of it then.
-Since she doesn’t make those bracelets anymore, she gave me the embroidery floss she had and now I use it to add details to my plushies.
+Aside from yarn, there are other things included in our stashes and it’s important to organize those too.
+For me, it’s the embroidery floss I use to add details to my plushies.
 The pinks, whites, and black are especially good for adding on noses and eyes.
 They’re also great for sewing crocheted pieces together if you have the matching color.
 I keep this container on top of my storage carts.

 Check out some of the freebies below to help you with yarn storage, organizing your stash and WIPs!